imlauer/imlauer.github.io/index.md

 #### Rule number 1: don't be a sellout.
 Money is fake and you can't buy a country's sovereignty.
 Don't change your way of thinking for money.
 Like Facebook employees who sell their soul to fry on private jets.
 Facebook, Google, Amazon, Spotify are ads companies not "tech" companies.

+Here is the translation:

+"These days, winning is like taking a candy from a baby, but it has a trap: you'll end up being a slave if you work for those companies."

+Or, in a more idiomatic translation:

+"Making a profit these days is easy, but it comes with a catch: if you work for these companies, you'll ultimately become their slave."

 ---

 #### Some facts: